Asymmetric REINFORCE for off-Policy Reinforcement Learning: Balancing positive and negative rewards: Related works

 In verifiable domains, recent methods like GRPO \citep{shao2024deepseekmath,guo2025deepseek} have shown strong performance by leveraging binary reward signals.
 GRPO is a REINFORCE-style algorithm \citep{williams1992} that incorporates negative examples, increasingly recognized as an important ingredient for efficient learning \citep{ahmadian2024back}.
 At its core, REINFORCE is an on-policy algorithm, with theoretical guarantees only when the reference model matches the trained model, limiting the user's ability to reuse past data.
 However, training is rarely truly on-policy: data is generated in a parallel, asynchronous way.
 Moreover, given the computational cost of rollouts, reusing of trajectories is often desirable.

-{\bf Off-policy approaches.} Algorithms like REINFORCE tend to become unstable with off-policy data \citep{pang2021text}.
+{\bf Off-policy approaches.} While off-policiness is well-studied in RL \citep{degris2012}, it is not the case in the context of LLMs.
+Algorithms like REINFORCE tend to become unstable with off-policy data \citep{pang2021text}.
 One way to mitigate these issues is to introduce KL-regularization towards the data-generating policy or early stopping, which effectively diminish the influence of negative trajectory and the amount of off-policy learning.
 Q-learning \citep{watkins1992q} is also able to handle off-policy data but is less suitable for deployment in LLMs.
 Perhaps the most common technique to address off-policy distribution shift is importance sampling in conjunction with clipping in REINFORCE-style algorithms \citep{schulman2017,munos2016safe,espeholt2018impala}.
 In practice, though, it is well-known that importance sampling is plagued with excessive variance \citep{precup2001off}.
 Other approaches to off-policy RL use a consistency condition derived from the explicit solution of the KL-regularized policy optimization problem, which could be enforced on any data, off- or on-policy, see e.g., \cite{rafailov2023direct,richemond2024offline,tang2025rlfinetuningllmsonoffpolicy,cohen2025softpolicyoptimizationonline}.
-Concurrent work to ours \citep{roux2025taperedoffpolicyreinforcestable} introduces an asymmetric variant of importance sampling to speed up learning, noting in passing that the baseline $V$ in REINFORCE plays a role in connection with negative samples in off-policy data.
+Concurrent work to ours \citep{roux2025taperedoffpolicyreinforcestable} introduces an asymmetric variant of importance sampling to speed up learning, noting in passing that the baseline $V$ in REINFORCE plays a role in connection with negative samples in off-policy data. \cite{ZhuSurprising2025} also investigates the importance of negative and positive samples, though in an on-policy setting.